Financial-Times/upp-aggregate-healthcheck/README.md

 ## Introduction
  In this section, the aggregate-healthcheck functionalities are described.
 ### Get services health
- A service is considered to be healthy if it has at least one pod that is able to serve requests.
-To determine which pods are able to serve requests, there is a readinessProbe configured on the deployment, which checks the GoodToGo endpoint of the app running inside the pod.
-If the GoodToGo responds with a 503 Service Unavailable status code, the pod will not serve requests anymore, until it will receive 200 OK status code on GoodToGo endpoint.
+ A service is considered to be healthy if it has all the pods healthy.
+To determine which pods are healthy, Aggregate Healthcheck service checks each pod's __health endpoint.

- For a service, if there is at least one pod that can serve requests, the service will be considered healthy, but if there are pods that are unavailable, a message will be displayed in the "Output" section of the corresponding service.
- As an exception, if a service is marked as non-resilient (it has the __isResilient: "false"__ label), it will be considered unhealthy if there is at least one pod which is unhealthy.

- Not that for services are grouped into categories, therefore there is the possibility to query the aggregate-healthcheck only for a certain list of categories.
+ Note that for services are grouped into categories, therefore there is the possibility to query the aggregate-healthcheck only for a certain list of categories.
- If no category is provided, the healthchecks of all services will be displayed.
+ If no category is provided, the health status of all services will be displayed.

 ### Get pods health for a service
  The healths of the pods are evaluated by querying the __health endpoint of apps inside the pods.
 Given a pod, if there is at least one check that fails,